opensearch-project/ml-commons/docs/tutorials/agent_framework/build_your_own_chatbot.md

   ]
 }
 ```
-Note the agent id, you will use it in next step.
+Note the agent ID; you will use it in the next step.

 ### 3.2 Test agent

 Tips:
-1. You can see detail steps of one agent execution by
+1. You can view the detailed steps of an agent execution in one of the following ways:
-   1. enabling verbose model : `"verbose": true`
+   1. Enabling verbose mode : `"verbose": true`
-   2. or calling Get Trace API: `GET _plugins/_ml/memory/message/your_message_id/traces`
+   2. Calling the Get Trace API: `GET _plugins/_ml/memory/message/your_message_id/traces`

-2. Sometimes LLM has hallucination.
-It may choose wrong tool to solve your problem especially when you configured many tools.
-You can use these options to solve:
+2. An LLM may sometimes hallucinate.
+It may choose a wrong tool to solve your problem, especially when you configured many tools.
+You can use these options to avoid hallucinations:
-   1. Avoid configuring many tools in agent.
+   1. Avoid configuring many tools in an agent.
-   2. Fine tune tool description to clarify what the tool can do.
+   2. Provide a detailed tool description to clarify what the tool can do.
-   3. Tell LLM which tool to use in question, for example `Can you use PPLTool to query index opensearch_dashboards_sample_data_ecommerce to calculate how many orders in last week?`
+   3. Specify the tool to use in the LLM question, for example, `Can you use the PPLTool to query index opensearch_dashboards_sample_data_ecommerce to calculate how many orders there were during last week?`
-   4. Specify which tool to use when execute agent,
+   4. Specify the tool to use when executing an agent,
-   for example, you can tell agent to only use `PPLTool` and `CatIndexTool` in current request.
+   for example, tell the agent to only use the `PPLTool` and `CatIndexTool` in the current request.
    ```
    POST _plugins/_ml/agents/your_agent_id/_execute
    {